gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Since 6.0.1, if your external repository doesn't support SHA256 and/or SHA512 checksums, it is possible to disable upload of those checksums:

-- add `-Dorg.gradle.internal.publish.checksums.insecure` to the CLI or
+- add `-Dorg.gradle.internal.publish.checksums.insecure=true` to the CLI or
-- add `org.gradle.internal.publish.checksums.insecure=true` to your `gradle.properties` file
+- add `systemProp.org.gradle.internal.publish.checksums.insecure=true` to your `gradle.properties` file

 ### Support for in-memory signing with subkeys